Algebraic Kasparov K-theory. II: Preliminaries

-Observe that every algebra which is isomorphic to an algebra from $\Re$ belongs to $\Re$.
-One may abbreviate 1, 2, and 3 by saying that $\Re$ is closed under operations of taking ideals, homomorphic images, polynomial extensions in a finite number of variables, and pullbacks.
-For instance, the category of commutative $k$-algebras $\cahaw$ is admissible.
+One may abbreviate 1, 2, and 3 by saying that $\Re$ is closed under operations of taking ideals, homomorphic images, polynomial extensions in a finite number of variables, and fibre products.
+For instance, the {\it category of commutative $k$-algebras\/} $\CAlg_k$ is admissible.

-Recall that an algebra $A$ is {\it square zero\/} if $A^2=0$.
-If we regard every $k$-module $M$ as a non-unital $k$-algebra with trivial multiplication $m_1\cdot m_2=0$ for all $m_1,m_2\in M$, then $\Mod k$ is an admissible category of $k$-algebras coinciding with the category of square zero algebras.
+Observe that every $k$-module $M$ can be regarded as a non-unital $k$-algebra with trivial multiplication: $m_1\cdot m_2=0$ for all $m_1,m_2\in M$.
+Then $\Mod k$ is an admissible category of commutative $k$-algebras.

 If $R$ is an algebra then the polynomial algebra $R[x]$ admits two homomorphisms onto $R$

 where

 Of course, $\partial_x^1(x)=1$ has to be understood in the sense that $\Sigma r_nx^n\mapsto\Sigma r_n$.